irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 ![Retrieving of arrays, 'structure' mode]({{ site.baseurl }}/img/posts{{ page.path | remove: '_posts' | remove: '.md' }}/compareRetrieveForArraysAsStruct_bar.jpeg)

-The situation is the same as above with the single exception the total time for obtaining results for 'structure' format is twice more than for 'cellarray' format.
-This is easily explained by the fact that now it is more difficult to "pick out" Java arrays out of the values returned by **fetch**.
+The situation is the same as above with the single exception the total time for obtaining results for 'structure' format is almost twice as long as the time spent for 'cellarray' format.
+This is because 'structure' format makes it more difficult to "pick out" Java arrays out of the values returned by **fetch**.
 One can see that **Matlab Database Toolbox** digests 80000 tuples (75Mb in size), but fails to retrieve 90000 tuples (84Mb).

-On average the execution time for [**exec**](http://pgmex.alliedtesting.com/#exec) along with [**getf**](http://pgmex.alliedtesting.com/#getf) is approximately 81 (!) times more of that time for **exec** and **fetch** from **Matlab Database Toolbox** along with conversion of results, at least for those volumes both function succeeded to retrieve.
+On average the execution time for [**exec**](http://pgmex.alliedtesting.com/#exec) along with [**getf**](http://pgmex.alliedtesting.com/#getf) is approximately 81 (!) times longer of that time for **exec** and **fetch** from **Matlab Database Toolbox** along with conversion of results, at least for those volumes both function succeeded to retrieve.
 If again we consider only "pure" time, i.e. without transformation of results into native Matlab formats, [**PgMex**](http://pgmex.alliedtesting.com) turns out to be about 5.5 times faster than